The Nip Point Case

 During the morning shift, the straw material began bunching up as it headed to the winder rollers.
 Jimmy grabbed the edge of the moving blanket with his right hand to attempt to straighten out the blanket.
 Before he knew it, his right hand and arm had been dragged into the winder rollers, stopping only at his shoulder.

 The emergency stop button and stop cord were out of reach.
 Jimmie suffered massive fractures of all the bones in his forearm and upper arm.
 He had muscle and tissue loss.
 He would never recover his strength and range of motion.
-Jimmy’s orthopaedic surgeon described the right dominant hand as at best a “helper hand.”
+Jimmy’s orthopedic surgeon described the right dominant hand as at best a “helper hand.”
 Jimmy was 35 at the time.

 The lawyers at Kassel McVey looked at Jimmy’s case.
 We visited the plant and inspected the machine with an expert in mechanical engineering.
 It turned out the machine had two rollers rotating very close together in opposite directions.
 This condition has long been described in the engineering literature as a “nip point,” a recognized hazard capable of causing severe injury or death.